Retro_s.gif (10919 bytes)

 The current premier set featuring heat strengthened alloy..
 There is also (not pictured) a "8 tubes 853" decal used by Bob Jackson and ?

-Back to Classic British parts
+Back to Classic Rendezvous British parts